Mufalta/Rakamin-KF-Analytics/README.md

 _Line chart visualizing the net sales from 2020 to 2023_

-### **2. What is Indonesia’s geo map distribution of total profit by province** 🗺️
+### **2. What is Indonesia’s geo map distribution of total profit by province?** 🗺️

-To analyze net profit distribution across provinces, I set ```Province``` as the location dimension and ```nett_profit``` as the metric.
+To analyze net profit distribution across provinces, I set ```provinsi``` as the location dimension and ```nett_profit``` as the metric.
 I used a **Filled Map Chart** because it provides a clear geographic visualization of profit variations.
 The color intensity helps quickly identify provinces with the highest and lowest profits, making regional comparisons easier.

 Here's the breakdown of net profit distribution across provinces: